lucasteles/Backdash/docfx/docs/troubleshooting.md

 By running **sync-test** on developer systems continuously when writing game code, you can identify **de-sync** causing bugs immediately after they're introduced.

-You can also set the **sync-test session** to auto generate random inputs to help find de-syncs:
+You can also set the **sync-test session** to auto-generate random inputs to help find de-syncs:

 ```csharp
 using Backdash;